kkenohh/Portfolio/README.md

 # Portfolio
-This is my first portfolio website and first NextJS project.
+This is my first portfolio website and first Nextjs project.
 Wish me luck